 Also, because recent grads are not making the kind of money that was available to them several years ago, Obama’s program calls for the capping of monthly student loan payments at ten percent of a student borrower’s take-home pay.

 For those who are members of the military, there is also some good news.
 Anyone who works for any of the five branches of the service and who also possesses a college degree may be able to also obtain forgiveness of their student loans.

 Anyone who has ever taken on a student loan is well aware that this obligation can become a huge burden – especially for those who are not obtaining immediate employment upon graduation.

 Years ago, it was easier for those who had their pick of post-graduation jobs to segue their student loan repayments into their other living expense budgets.
 Today, however, things have changed a great deal and even the smallest of expenses can become a big deal for those who are unemployed or even underemployed.

 In today’s economy, many people could breathe easier by saving even just a couple hundred dollars per month on expenses – and this is exactly what this program aims to do.
 According to the President, even though the student loan forgiveness plan doesn’t actually create jobs or even help in boosting the economy, it will make a big difference to millions of people who are having to make the decision every month regarding which bills to pay and which to hold off on.

 For those who may not fall into any of the above categories, there is another possible option available in the student loan forgiveness program.
 This is to sign up for income-based repayment loan terms.

 The good news here is that this may be available not just to those with newer loans but also older loans as well.
 In any case, it is a good idea to compare the type of loan possessed with the best repayment and/or forgiveness option that is available to that particular borrower.

 The Bottom Line

-The bottom line on President Obama’ plan is to help ensure that those who choose to continue their education beyond high school do not end up broke because of the financing that is required in order to obtain that education.
+The bottom line on President Obama’s plan is to help ensure that those who choose to continue their education beyond high school do not end up broke because of the financing that is required to obtain that education.